 If you change your mind about your firm or insurance choice, you can make changes by contacting UCAS within 14 days of replying to your offers.

 If it’s been more than 14 days since you replied to your offers, you'll need to contact us.
 You can do this up until 25 July.

 If you're under 18 years old

 Some students start with us before they turn 18.
 According to the law, you’re a minor until you're 18, so we have to make certain extra considerations when offering you a place.

-Once your parents or guardian fill out the consent form, you’ll need to return it to our Admissions Office at email@example.com or through the post to:
+Once your parents or guardian fill out the consent form, you’ll need to return it to our Admissions Office at firstname.lastname@example.org if you're a Home applicant, or email@example.com if you're an EU or International applicant.